 Besides providing customer support, chatbots can be used to recommend products, offer discounts, and make reservations, among many other tasks.
 In order to do that, most chatbots follow a simple ‘if/then’ logic (they are programmed to identify intents and associate them with a certain action), or provide a selection of options to choose from.

 Automatic summarization consists of reducing a text and creating a concise new version that contains its most relevant information.
 It can be particularly useful to summarize large pieces of unstructured data, such as academic papers.

 Google Translate, Microsoft Translator, and Facebook Translation App are a few of the leading platforms for generic machine translation.
-In August 2019, Facebook AI English-to-German machine translation model received the first place in the contest held by the Conference of Machine Learning (WMT).
-The translations obtained by this model were defined by the organizers as “superhuman” and considered highly superior than the ones done by human experts.
+In August 2019, Facebook AI English-to-German machine translation model received first place in the contest held by the Conference of Machine Learning (WMT).
+The translations obtained by this model were defined by the organizers as “superhuman” and considered highly superior to the ones performed by human experts.

 Another interesting development in machine translation has to do with customizable machine translation systems, which are adapted to a specific domain and trained to understand the terminology associated with a particular field, such as medicine, law, and finance.
 Lingua Custodia, for example, is a machine translation tool dedicated to translating technical financial documents.

 Finally, one of the latest innovations in MT is adaptative machine translation, which consists of systems that can learn from corrections in real-time.

 Natural Language Generation (NLG) is a subfield of NLP designed to build computer systems or applications that can automatically produce all kinds of texts in natural language by using a semantic representation as input.
 Some of the applications of NLG are question answering and text summarization.